 Most Expensive Louisville Real Estate

 Since its beginning, Norton Commons was a different animal.
-Louisville’s only planned community has experienced an unrivaled success.
+Louisville’s only planned community has experienced unrivaled success.
 It was the only neighborhood not to take a hit during the housing recession.
 Instead, it just keeps marching along!

 At $232.12 per square foot, Norton Commons is certainly not cheap.
 The community’s marketing pieces tout “More life per square foot” and it’s clear the public is buying.

-Coming in second in our survey is, as many might expect, is Anchorage.
+Coming in second in our survey is, as many might expect, Anchorage.
 At $197.54, compared to Norton Commons it’s practically a bargain, right?
 Well… I’ll leave that to your judgment.